Panda Express Kung Pao Chicken

 Orange chicken is made with, well, oranges!
 A combination of orange juice and zest, to be exact.
 It’s certainly stickier and sweeter than Kung Pao chicken!

 The meat in orange chicken usually has a crust.
-Additionally, it isn’t usually served alongside vegetables like with Kung Pao chicken.
+Additionally, it isn’t usually served alongside vegetables like the Kung Pao chicken Panda entree.

-What kind of peppers are in Kung Pao chicken?
+What kind of peppers are in Kung Pao chicken from Panda?

 Traditionally, spicy Chinese dishes are commonly made with Tien Tsin chiles.
 They’re pretty hot!